MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Technical appendices and supplementary material

-\paragraph{Baselines.} We compare MCGI against two baselines, each serving a distinct role: \begin{itemize} \item DiskANN (Vamana)~\cite{subramanya2019diskann}: The state-of-the-art disk-based graph index.
-Since MCGI builds upon the Vamana architecture, this comparison isolates the specific gains derived from our manifold-aware routing strategy. \item Faiss (IVF-Flat)~\cite{johnson2019billion}: An industry-standard inverted index serving as a performance roofline.
+\paragraph{Baselines} We compare MCGI against five baselines, each serving a distinct role: \begin{itemize} \item PipeANN~\cite{osdi25pipeann, fast26odinann}: A recent state-of-the-art disk-based system that optimizes search throughput via aggressive I/O pipeline parallelism.
+We include it to evaluate whether system-level asynchronous I/O optimizations can compensate for topological deficiencies in high-dimensional spaces. \item CSPG~\cite{NEURIPS2024_bab1486c}: A high-performance C++ implementation of proximity graphs designed for efficiency.
+It serves as a rigorous algorithmic baseline to benchmark our LID-aware pruning strategy against standard graph construction techniques. \item DiskANN (Vamana)~\cite{subramanya2019diskann}: The standard disk-based graph index in Faiss.
+Since MCGI builds upon the Vamana architecture, this comparison isolates the specific gains derived from our manifold-aware routing strategy. \item IVF-Flat (Faiss)~\cite{johnson2019billion}: An in-memory inverted index serving as a performance roofline.
 Although running in memory-mapped mode, its sequential scanning pattern allows aggressive OS caching, effectively simulating in-memory performance.
-We include it to benchmark how closely our disk-resident solution approaches the throughput limits of memory-resident systems. \end{itemize}
+We include it to benchmark how closely our disk-resident solution approaches the throughput limits of memory-resident systems. \item HNSW~\cite{malkov2018efficient}: The state-of-the-art in-memory graph index known for its superior recall-latency trade-off.
+Unlike disk-resident approaches, HNSW maintains the entire hierarchical graph topology in DRAM, completely eliminating I/O latency.
+We include it to establish a performance ceiling for graph-based search, allowing us to quantify the gap between our disk-resident solution and the theoretical limit of unconstrained memory-resident traversal. \end{itemize}

-\paragraph{Evaluation Metrics.} We adhere to the standard evaluation protocol for ANN search.
+\paragraph{Evaluation Metrics} We adhere to the standard evaluation protocol for ANN search.
 We measure Recall@10 against QPS (Queries Per Second).
 Additionally, we report the query latency at critical high-recall operating points (e.g., 95\% Recall) to assess the tail latency characteristics.

-\paragraph{Construction Settings} Table~\ref{tab:build_params} lists the parameters used for index construction.
-For the standard million-scale datasets (SIFT1M, GloVe-100, GIST1M), we follow the configuration of baselines to ensure fair comparison.
-For the SIFT1B dataset, we employed a memory-resident construction strategy (utilizing 200 GB RAM) to avoid quantization errors during the build phase.
-To adapt to the I/O characteristics of the storage backend, the graph degree was set to $R=32$ with a beam search width of $L_{build}=50$.
+\paragraph{Build Configuration} Table~\ref{tab:build_params} summarizes the dataset specifications and indexing parameters used during the construction of MCGI and baseline DiskANN indices. $R$ denotes the maximum outdegree of each node in the graph. $L_{build}$ is the size of the candidate list during index construction. $\alpha$ Range indicates the range of pruning aggressiveness explored during the LID-based Sigmoid mapping. $m_{PQ}$ specifies the number of bytes allocated for Product Quantization (PQ) codes when applicable.
+Data Type indicates whether the dataset vectors are stored as 32-bit floating-point numbers or 8-bit unsigned integers.